-Carl Nassib is another defensive linesman signed by the Raiders in free-agency this summer.
+Carl Nassib is another defensive lineman signed by the Raiders in free agency during the summer of 2020.
 Growing up in an athletic family with 5 kids, two Nassib boys made it into the NFL.
-Brother Ryan Nassib was a back-up quarterback for the NY Giants for 4 years.
+Brother Ryan Nassib was a backup quarterback for the NY Giants for 4 years.
 What a great time their childhood must have been, playing together in the yard and the street.

-In high school Carl played basketball due to his 6’6” height and weighing under 220.
-However, not getting a scholarship to Penn State didn’t stop him and was accepted due to his good grades.
+In high school, Carl played basketball due to his 6’6” height and weight under 220.
+However, not getting a scholarship to Penn State didn’t stop him, and he was accepted due to his good grades.
 Knowing that football was his first love, he tried out for the football team as a walk-on.
 These days he calls jokes that he went to Walk-On U.

 Carl’s senior year of college play earned him the designation of “Big 10 Defensive Player of the Year.”
 Drafted in the 3rd round of the NFL’s 2016 Draft to the Browns, he played for 2 years in Cleveland.
 Finishing his 4- year contract with 2 years in Tampa Bay before becoming a free agent.

-On March 17, 2020, Carl signed a 3 year $25 million contract with the Las Vegas Raiders.
-Carl Nassib will be a key component in the Raiders new defensive line this year.
-At 27 and single, Carl is officially, according to Raiders’ stats, a big guy at 6’7” and 275 pounds.
+On March 17, 2020, Carl signed a 3 year, $25 million contract with the Las Vegas Raiders.
+Carl Nassib will be a key component in the Raiders’ new defensive line this year.
+According to Raiders ‘ stats at 28 and single, Carl is officially a big guy at 6’7” and 275 pounds.
 Looking forward to seeing that size and speed on our team instead of working against us.

 Mom Makes A Difference

 Carl Nassib’s mother, Mary Fischer-Nassib established SGN – Sow Good Now – in 2018.
 She started it after seeing how excited the children’s hospital ward was when Carl Nassib came to visit.
 The mission of her non-profit is to introduce and guide younger philanthropic individuals towards giving and charities.